KULeuven-MICAS/DeFiNES/README.md

 ## Environment

-We recommend setting up an anaconda environment.
+We recommend setting up an [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) environment.

-Use the terminal or an Anaconda Prompt for the following steps:
+Use a terminal or an Anaconda Prompt for the following steps:

-Create the environment from the environment.yml file:
+1) Create the conda environment from the environment.yml file:

-    conda env create -f environment.yml
+    > conda env create -f environment.yml

-The first line of the yml file sets the new environment's name (DeFiNESenv).
+    **The first line of the yml file sets the new environment's name: DeFiNESenv.*

-Then, activate the new environment:
+2) Activate the new environment:

-    conda activate DeFiNESenv
+    > conda activate DeFiNESenv

 ## Run

 Firstly,

-    python main_artifact.py
+> python main_artifact.py

 Secondly,

-    python plot_artifact.py
+> python plot_artifact.py